dotscha/dfliconv2/README.md

 background color or the same (but optimized) xshift value for the whole screen instead of independently optimized values for each raster line.
 The complete separation of the optimization problem and the optimization algorithm would even allow the user to define new graphic modes without coding.
-He/she would only need to write some configuration files that define the optimization variables (topically colors and pixels) and how those variables define the picture and the output file.
+He/she would only need to write some configuration files that define the optimization variables (typically colors and pixels) and how those variables define the picture and the output file.
 Actually, every image converter has these definitions, I just want to make them explicit and enable the user to define them.

 ## Design non-goals